-With Mendix, you don’t need to reinvent the wheel.
+In Mendix, you don’t need to reinvent the wheel.
 You can save time by importing modules others have created and by exporting new modules for others to use.
-The App Store provides this functionality on a macro level, and you can use the Modeler’s built-in import and export functions to share content between your own apps, import unofficial modules, and share entire projects.
+The App Store provides this functionality on a macro level.
+You can also use the Desktop Modeler’s built-in import and export functions to share content between your own apps, import unofficial modules, and share entire projects.

-Please note throughout this how-to that Mendix project packages are stored as Mendix package (.mpk) files.
+Please note throughout this how-to that Mendix packages are stored as Mendix package (.mpk) files.
 These are not compatible with each other; you cannot, for example, import individual modules from a project package.

 This how-to will teach you how to do the following: